+POZAGAS

-POZAGAS Group Ombudsman
+Group Ombudsman

-Employees may submit their complaints to Group Ombudsman, who is obliged to investigate them.
+who is obliged to investigate them.
 Complaints may be anonymous.
 This function is formally set up and employees are informed about it.
 Employees also have an opportunity to submit their suggestions or proposals directly to the top management (followed by informing the Board of Directors) through boxes located in the office premises.
 In case of complaint delivered directly to the Board Members or the top management by an external party (i.e. outside of the company), the decision lies with them if there will be a special audit to investigate whether the accusation is substantiated.
 Whistleblower activity can be performed by employees either via a special 24/7 hotline or by email/letter to a specified address, which ensures the anonymity of whistleblower.